 My second interview with Richard Allan Wagner, continuing the story of Sir Francis Bacon.
 In this episode, Richard gives compelling proof that not only was William Shakespeare actually Sir Francis Bacon, but that he was an invented persona, loosely based on the William Shaksper of Stratford.

-In this bonus episode, Richard Allen Wagner talks about the masonic connections to Oak Island, what could possibly be buried there, and who put it there.
-It turns out, Sir Francis Bacon was the island’s original owner.
+Richard Allen Wagner talks about the masonic connections to Oak Island, what could possibly be buried there, and who put it there.
+It turns out Sir Francis Bacon owned Oak Island!